 If you plan to use the config file in a subsequent session:

-Score information will have been added, in elements called co_pair, co_pair_den, co_total.
-Do not edit or delete this information.
+3. Score information will have been added, in elements called co_pair, co_pair_den, co_total.
+Normally you will have no reason to edit or delete this information.

 To play a double-round robin, we simply add more assignments: